IsmaelTerreno/angular-5-ngrx-redux-primeng/README.md

 For more details you can go to the routes of the code.

+Just to give an idea of the reason of this project, is to show the possibilities we can have when working with redux + Angular 5 so that we can take advantage of the power that both have together, personally I had a lot of fun making this sample of project and I think that many developers can take advantage of it.

 To run the project, just execute "yarn install" and "yarn start"